 Béla was well known in the emigré Hungarian circles doing regular book reviews and articles.
 In his various publications, he dealt with constitutional, historical and political subjects.
-Between 1970 and 1971 he helped with the organisation of the Australian branch of the St Stephen Free University and on 4th June 1970 in remembrance of Trianon, his English language editorial was published in an information booklet.
+Between 1970 and 1971 he assisted in organising the Australian branch of the St Stephen Free University.
+On 4 June 4,1970 in remembrance of Trianon, his English-language editorial was published in an informational booklet.